cyverseuk/cyverseuk-util/slurmintro.md

 1. Install MUNGE on all nodes
   - Get tarball from https://github.com/dun/munge
-  - unzip/tar and `./configure && make install` *NB you might need libssl-dev as a dependency*
+  - unzip/tar and `./configure && make install` *NB. you might need libssl-dev as a dependency*
   - create keyfile `dd if=/dev/urandom bs=1 count=1024 >/etc/munge/munge.key` *Copy the key to all nodes*
   - run the munged daemon `munged`
 2. Install slurm
   - Get tarball from http://www.schedmd.com/#repos
-  - unzip/tar and `./configure && make install --sysconfdir=/etc/slurm` *NB you will need to have automake installed*
+  - unzip/tar and `./configure && make install --sysconfdir=/etc/slurm` *NB. you will need to have automake installed*
   - Create a slurm.conf file (see below for values) and put it in /etc/slurm
   - (On master) run slurmctld
   - (On all nodes) run slurmd